Constant Runtime Error Mitigation via Restricted Evolution

+\textbf{ Data availability}\\ All relevant data were available in the main text and Supporting Information and can be obtained from the authors upon request.
+Source data are provided with this paper.\\

+\textbf{ Code availability}\\ All the software used in this work is open source.
+No specific software was developed for this work.\\

-We would like to thank Zhenyu Cai, Abhinav Kandala, Ying Li and Zlatko Minev, for helpful discussions.
-We would also like to thank the anonymous referees of AQIS 2024 for their comments which helped us to polish certain aspects of the paper.
-Lastly, we thank our management executives- Kevin Ferreira, Yipeng Ji, Paria Nejat of LG Electronics Toronto AI Lab for their constant support throughout this work.
+\textbf{ Acknowledgements}\\ We would like to thank Zhenyu Cai, Suguru Endo, Abhinav Kandala, Ying Li and Zlatko Minev, for helpful discussions.
+We thank our management executives- Kevin Ferreira, Yipeng Ji, Paria Nejat of LG Electronics Toronto AI Lab for their constant support throughout this work.
 Last but not least, we are grateful to Euwern Teh of LG Electronics Toronto AI Lab for showing us how to draw beautiful quantum circuits.
 Throughout our numerical computations, we used the open-source software Mitiq~\cite{mitiq} to deploy PEC in circuits.
+No funding was received for this research.\\